New Year means new laws taking effect in Kansas and Missouri

 While it doesn’t take effect until June, parents can start looking now to see if they want to switch their children to a different district, maybe to one with better graduation rates or higher ACT scores.
 Districts can deny students if they don’t have the space.

-The grocery tax also takes effect Monday in Kansas, dropping from 4% to 2%.
-Governor Laura Kelly says that could save people collectively over $150 million on their grocery bills this year.
+A decrease in the grocery tax also takes effect Monday in Kansas, dropping from 4% to 2%.
+Gov. Laura Kelly says that could save people collectively over $150 million on their grocery bills this year.

 Sports betting is still not legal in Missouri but likely will be up for discussion again in Jefferson City.
 It did not pass last year despite Kansas legalizing it then.